HelloQATeam123/PullRequestTesting/README.md

 - [Firestore](https://firebase.google.com/docs/firestore)

+## Contributing

+1. Fork the repository
+2. Create a feature branch
+3. Commit your changes
+4. Push to the branch
+5. Open a pull request

 ## License  <a id="license"></a>
 This project is released under the MIT [LICENSE](https://github.com/catherineisonline/shopping-time/blob/main/LICENSE).
 You can find the specific terms and conditions outlined in the LICENSE file.
 This means you're free to utilize, modify, and distribute the project according to the terms of the MIT License.

+## Support

+If you found this project helpful, please consider giving it a ⭐ on GitHub!